JuliaGPU/CUDA.jl/docs/src/usage/memory.md

 !!! note

-    It is should never be required to manually reclaim memory before performing any high-level GPU array operation: Functionality that allocates should itself call into the memory pool and free any cached memory if necessary.
+    It should never be required to manually reclaim memory before performing any high-level GPU array operation: Functionality that allocates should itself call into the memory pool and free any cached memory if necessary.
 It is a bug if that operation runs into an out-of-memory situation only if not manually reclaiming memory beforehand.